 Question 536 - 6(2): Rankin Inlet Long-term Care Facility

-Mr. Sammurtok (interpretation): Good morning to Rankin Inlet North-Chesterfield Inlet.
+Mr. Sammurtok (interpretation): Good morning to the people of Chesterfield Inlet and Rankin Inlet North.

 (interpretation ends) Thank you, Mr. Speaker.
 I would like to direct my question to the Minister of Health.